EdgarLozano185519/100-Days-of-Python/r1-log.md

 I didn't really want to apply for jobs at the moment, so the purpose of this program was just to find potential companies at which I could apply in the future.
 I generated a search filter for Python Developer jobs.

 All one needs to do is enter their credentials into the appropriate constants in the Python file, and watch the program look for a few companies that might offer Python jobs.
 You could potentially use other search filters, provided they are generated on the LinkedIn website first.
 This shows much potential for automation.
 And I could certainly extend it to auto-apply to jobs for me.
+### R1D47
+Today I worked on an auto Tinder swiper.
+Well, it actually just automates disliking people.
+I had some hesitation doing this project, but I wanted to learn more about Selenium.

+I am not actually on Tinder, but I created a throwaway account.
+I don't want to mess with people's feelings after all.

+At the moment, a user can log in, and successfully get to the main screen to start liking or disliking users.
+I almost have the actual disliking functionality down.
+I can probably finish tomorrow.